IjzerenHein/firestorter/docs/API.md

 ### fetch

 Fetches new data from firestore.
-Use this to manually fetch new data when `realtimeUpdating` is set to 'off'.
+Use this to manually fetch new data when `mode` is set to 'off'.

 **Examples**